EvernodeXRPL/evernode-docs/docs/source/sdk/evernode/tutorials/custom-docker.md

 ### Step 6
 - Now run `npm i` to install the required packages.
 - Let's build your program to a single file so it's easier to move into the Docker container.
-- To do that, First install [ncc](https://www.npmjs.com/package/@vercel/ncc) package build your program
+- To do that, First install [ncc](https://www.npmjs.com/package/@vercel/ncc) package and build your program
 - Inside the package.json let's create a script to build the program into a single file.
 - Add script `"build": "npx ncc build index.js -o dist"` inside the `"scripts"` section in `package.json`
 - Now run `npm run build` to generate a single file executable inside the dist directory.